syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 # Exporting

 Exporting feature provides support to export Grid data into excel, word and pdf files.
 The tool bar has ExcelExport, WordExport, PdfExport icons that are used to perform exporting.
-When you click the toolbar exporting icon, it internally invokes the export() public method of Grid object to make export.
-You can also invoke export() method manually to make export.
+When you click the toolbar exporting icon, it internally invokes the export() public method of Grid object to export.
+You can also invoke export() method manually to export.

 ## MVC

 In MVC, exporting is achieved by using action controller method.
 In controller method, Grid property is passed as string parameter.
-You need to serialize it into Grid Property.
-Using Export() server method you can export the Grid into excel, pdf and word documents.
+You need to serialize it into the Grid Property.
+By using the Export() server method, you can export the Grid into excel, pdf and word documents.
 {% highlight js %}

   @(Html.EJ().Grid<OrdersView>("FlatGrid")